mroughan/latexFromExcel/README.md

 be standard LaTeX, but terms such as `{!B}` will be replaced by the cells `Bi` from the spreadsheet.

+A call to the script will parse each such command and generate output files (which will just be rows of LaTeX in the form above).

+They can then be included into the document using the standard LaTeX `\input{}` command.

 ## Examples:

 The examples directory contains a more complete set of examples, but